-When you and I go to the place we call home, we want to chill and feel “at home.”
-It’s hard to do that if you live with a fussy, controlling or unlikeable person.
 In 2017, Russell Wilson was quoted in the Seattle Post-Intelligencer as saying: “I’m truly grateful every day to get to come home and it puts a smile on my face every time.”
 He’s echoing a sentiment you and I know to be true: Life is nicer with a partner you like coming home to.
-Even from afar, you can tell that Russell and R&B singer Ciara share good relationship habits.

-So many people put themselves first.
-They forget that relationships are partnerships and often look at only one side of the equation—theirs.
-You’re heading down a slippery slope if you don’t consider what your partner brings to the table as equitable and try to be fair.
+In relationships, so many people put themselves first.
+They look at only one side of the equation (theirs) and forget that relationships are partnerships.
+If you want a happy home, view what your partner brings to the table as equitable and try to be fair.

-- No one likes your Diva-behavior and Monarchy-madness.
+- No one likes your Diva-behavior and Lording ways.
 Even if you pay all the bills, yours cannot be the only opinion in your relationship that matters or that carry the most weight.

 - Agree on who does what chores and confirm that it feels equitable to the other person.